dt-np/xteam/_docs/rule.md

  - [Journal club](/docs/journalclub) happens every Friday from 12:00 - 13:00.
  - Group meeting happens every Friday from 13:00 - 14:00.
+ - Coffee break happens on every Tuesday and Thursday from 15:00 - 16:00 at Particle Cafe.
  - Monthly plan will be made at the beginning of every month.
  - [Puerto Rico](/docs/puertorico) will be played on Thursday 11:30-14:00 of the last week each month.
  - Quarterly review will be done every three months.